The Many Realms Of Zulip

 to site1.zulip.example.com

-another Zulip script to move the thing.
-Just worked, which
+Zulip script to move the thing.
+Just worked, which surprised me.

 Deal With Nginx and Certificates

-of Zulip instances I ever expect to run, getting a wildcard
+instances I ever expect to run, getting a wildcard cert seemed like

-been using Apache since it came out, and I am just not that
+Apache since it came out, and I am just not that comfortable with

 config installed in